techidaily/site-windows11/source/_posts/enhancing-reliability-of-your-windows-interface.md

 ![Click on the Download & install button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/settings-windows-update-download-and-install.jpg)
 4. After the updates are installed, restart your system and check if the issue is resolved.

  In some rare cases, the issue can also start occurring after installing an update.
 This typically happens when the update itself was corrupt.
-If this scenario applies to you, you can[uninstall the installed Windows update](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) and then check if that makes any difference.
+If this scenario applies to you, you can [uninstall the installed Windows update](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) and then check if that makes any difference.

 ## 3\.
 Update Your Drivers